The Korean Age System Decoded: Why Your Coworker Keeps Giving You Different Numbers

 School placement

-빠른년생 (ppa-reun-nyeon-saeng), "early-year birth": children born in January or February used to enter school a year earlier with the previous calendar year's cohort.
+빠른년생 (ppa-reun-nyeon-saeng), "early-year birth": before the 2009 school-entry change, children born in January or February could enter school with the previous calendar year's cohort.
 This created a permanent social wrinkle.
 Someone "officially" the same school grade as you might be 한국식 나이 one year younger, and Koreans negotiate whether to call them 친구 (friend, same level) or 동생 (younger sibling).

 Drinking and tobacco